Mental Health Care - Our Doctors

 Dr. Siddle is a native North Carolinian.
 She completed her general psychiatry and child and adolescent subspecialty training at the University of North Carolina at Chapel Hill where she also received her Doctorate of Medicine.
 Dr. Siddle received her Bachelor of Science degree from Duke University, and despite her extensive education at the University of North Carolina at Chapel Hill, she remains a Duke Blue Devil at heart.
 Dr. Siddle enjoys spending her free time with her husband and young children. close full bio

-Daniel Sheras, Psy.D. is a licensed psychologist, providing psychological treatment (psychotherapy) and assessment to children, teens and adults.
-He draws upon a Cognitive-Behavioral (CBT), interpersonal, solution-focused approach to treatment, and frequently collaborates with parents, teachers, psychiatrists, and pediatricians in his work with children and teens.
-Dr. Sheras provides parent training and family therapy to support parents and to create sustainable change.
-He uses a variety of strategies for actively engaging individuals in treatment and works to build trust, help them understand the treatment process and their presenting issues and to identify beneficial goals and reasonable steps for meeting those goals.
-He integrates knowledge of evidence-based treatment with the unique and specific needs, contexts and presenting issues of an individual when determining treatment strategies.
+Dr. Daniel Sheras is a licensed psychologist, providing psychological treatment (psychotherapy) and assessment to children, teens and adults.
+He draws upon a Cognitive-Behavioral (CBT), interpersonal, solution-focused approach to treatment, and frequently collaborates with parents, teachers, psychiatrists, and primary care physicians in his work with individuals.
+In addition to individual, marital, and group psychotherapy, Dr. Sheras provides parent training and family therapy to facilitate sustainable progress as well.
+He uses a variety of strategies for actively engaging individuals in treatment and works to build trust, increase understanding of their symptoms and to identify goals and reasonable steps for meeting those goals.

 (read full bio)

-Dr. Sheras is a member of the American Psychological Association (APA) and North Carolina Psychological Association (NCPA), and has presented at several professional conferences on a variety of topics, including ADHD in college students, childhood depression, and effective teaching strategies.
-In his spare time, he enjoys exploring the Triangle, hiking, going to movies and playing and watching sports.
+Dr. Sheras is a member of and has been actively involved with the North Carolina Psychological Association (NCPA) and has presented at several professional conferences on a variety of topics, including ADHD in college students, childhood depression, and effective teaching strategies.
+In his spare time, he enjoys spending time with his wife and young children, hiking, going to movies and playing and watching sports.

 (close full bio)